MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 The canonical Frozen World binary format is organized as a series (or: stream) of records and can be used for…

-  * __Persistence__ – i.e. saving essential Frozen World data with the intention of restoring its state later to continue a session.
+  * __Persistence__ – saving essential Frozen World data with the intention of restoring its state later to continue a session.

-  * __Diagnostics__ – i.e. saving all Frozen World data, including transient data like the SPONGY snapshot, with the intention of using it later to investigate why Frozen World behaved in a certain way in a certain situation (e.g. to debug your scene, or Frozen World's integration into your scene, or Frozen World itself) or to implement automated offline testing based on real recordings and interactions.
+  * __Diagnostics__ – saving all Frozen World data, including transient data like the SPONGY snapshot, with the intention of using it later to investigate why Frozen World behaved in a certain way in a certain situation (for example, to debug your scene, or Frozen World's integration into your scene, or Frozen World itself) or to implement automated offline testing based on real recordings and interactions.

-Each stream of records is self-contained, i.e. can be usefully stored, transmitted, and read on its own.
+Each stream of records is self-contained, and can be usefully stored, transmitted, and read on its own.

 However, the records in a given stream are not necessarily all self-contained: The recording format includes the possibility of encoding some data as updates relative to the previous record in the same stream in order to save space, so you need all records from the very start of that stream to guarantee that you can fully restore the recorded Frozen World state up to that point.